MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-time-sheets.md

 ### To set up general information for time sheets manually

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resources Setup**, and then choose the related link.
-2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+1. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

+   > [!IMPORTANT]
+   > If you're using 2023 release wave 1 (v22) or later, to ensure that you can manage time sheets on mobile devices, turn on the **Use New Time Sheet Experience** option.
-3. For the **Time Sheet by Job Approval** field, select one of the following options.
+1. For the **Time Sheet by Job Approval** field, select one of the following options.

 | Option | Description |
 | --- | --- |